saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

 # ELB: Elastic Load Balancers

+## High Availability and Scalability:
+*   Vertical Scaling - Increase instance size (Scale up/Down)
+*   Horizontal Scaling - Increase the number of instances (= scale in/out)
+*   High Availability - Run instances for the same application across multi AZ

 Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream

 #### Why use a load balancer?
 *   Spread load across multiple downstream instances
 *   Expose a single point of access (DNS) to your application
 *   Seamlessly handle failures of downstream instances
-* Do regular health checks to your instances
+*   Do regular health checks to your instances (\health)
 *   Provide SSL termination (HTTPS) for your websites
 *   Enforce stickiness with cookies
 *   High availability across zones
 *   Separate public traffic from private traffic
+*   You can have **Internal** (used to handle internal/private traffic) and **External** (connects to the public web) ELBs
+*   The security Group of EC2 instances should only accept data from the ELB.
+Source for EC2 instances would be the Security Group of the ELB.

 #### AN ELB (EC2 Load Balancer) is a managed load balancer
 * AWS guarantees that it will be working